zenPidgin/Integration-FAQs/README.md

 in Kentico CMS (version 8+).

 #Project Background
 This list of FAQs contained 52 questions, so I created a Page Type in order to be able to manage changes in the future.
 Each question has 3 fields: QuestionID (hidden), Question and Answer.

 At runtime, Kentico spits out each question through a repeater, into an ordered list.

-The transition wraps each question with an <li> assigned with a class of .question, and an automatically generated ID (QuestionID).
+The transition wraps each question with a list item assigned with a class of .question, and adds an automatically generated ID (QuestionID).

 My job was to turn the list of questions into an accordion list, and add pop-ups whenever an answer to a question referenced another question.

 The IDs that I have listed belong to the 5 answers that were referenced by other answers.